Friday, August 28, 2009

 http://www.youtube.com/watch?v=MKiY2bsxWN8&feature=channel_page

-thanks to Sean Gunning for sending this to us.
+Special Offer, thanks to Sean Gunning for sending this to us.

 In a first for WWMPC, we would like to offer you a truly unique gift!
 With each online DVD purchase, we will include several authentic film frames that our editors have cut directly from an official 35mm release print of Red Roses and Petrol.
 You can literally ‘Own a Piece of the Film’ that was projected in cinemas during the US theatrical engagement!